MIDS-scaling-up/v2/week02/hw/README.md

 Test the CLI using the command `ibmcloud sl vs list` to see a list of VSIs in your account

-## Create a VSI using slcli with private network only
+## Create a VSI using the CLI with private network only

 Create a new ssh key on your VSI using `ssh-keygen`